yonis-savary/sharp-php/Docs/extras/assets.md

     src="<?= AssetsServer::getInstance()->getURL('shipping.js') ?>"
 ></script>
 ```
-But writting this is quite long and not very readable.
+But writing this is quite long and not very readable.

 To address this, the [`helper-web.php`](../../Helpers/helpers-web.php) got three useful functions